 In 2012, Benson purchased the New Orleans Hornets from the National Basketball Association for $338 million.
 A year later, he rebranded the team the New Orleans Pelicans.

 Today, Forbes estimates the Saints to be worth an estimated $2 billion and the Pelicans $1 billion.

 In addition to transforming the city’s professional sports landscape, Benson donated $7.5 million toward the construction of Tulane University's Yulman Stadium, which opened in 2014 and brought the Green Wave back to campus for the first time since the demolition of Tulane Stadium in 1980.
 The playing surface is known as Benson Field.

-Benson’s business success was only superseded by his generosity toward educational and faith-based initiatives in Louisiana and Texas.
-He gave millions of dollars to more than 50 charitable organizations, foundations and agencies in annual donations.
+Benson’s business success was only superceeded by his generocity toward educational and faith-based initiatives in Louisiana and Texas.
+He gave millions of dollars to more than 50 charitable organizations, foundations, and agencies in annual donations.
 Benson and his wife, Gayle, were awarded the Pro Ecclesia et Pontifice for their generosity to the Catholic Church, the highest papal honor that Catholic laypeople can receive.
 The Bensons have also donated more than $25 million to establish and expand the Gayle and Tom Benson Cancer Center on the main campus of Ochsner Medical Center.
-Benson was also a major contributor and past director of The National WWII Museum.
+He was also a major contributor and past director of The National WWII Museum.

 Memorial details regarding public visitation and Benson’s funeral have not been set and will be forthcoming.